colindoyle0000/colindoyle-website/content/stateconlaw2024/scratchpad/_index.md

 This page serves as a kind of blackboard/whiteboard for in-class instruction.
 I will use this page when it would be helpful for students to have text available outside of the slides that I am presenting.

+# April 2

+# Midterm Review

+A copy of the midterm exam is available [here](/../../stateconlaw2024-material/scl24midterm.pdf).

 # February 20

 # Substantive Due Process